qcif/nextcloud-sync-cron/README.md

 password p@ssw0rd
 ```

+Note: the _.netrc_ file must reside in the home directory.
+It is
+not possible for a different file to be used.

+### Alternative not using .netrc

-Alternatively, the username and password can be placed in the
+If the username and password is included in the configuration file,
-configuration file.
-But this is not recommended for security reasons:
+they will be used instead of the _.netrc_ file.

-the password will be passed to _nextcloudcmd_ via command line
+This method is not recommended, because the password will be passed to
-parameters.
+_nextcloudcmd_ via command line parameters which exposes it to others
+on the system.

 ```
 # Config file for Nextcloud sync cron

+local: /home/fbar/mydata
+remote: https://nextcloud.example.com
 username: foobar
 password: p@ssw0rd
-local: /home/fbar/mydata
-remote: https://nextcloud.example.com
 ```

 ## Logging and errors